shmushkis/calcite/site/_docs/stream.md

 * You can write queries that combine streams and tables (or the history of a stream, which is basically an in-memory table).
 * Lots of existing tools can generate standard SQL.

+If you don't use the `STREAM` keyword, you are back in regular standard SQL.

 ## An example schema